Carthage, Illinois: Education

+Infrastructure

 Healthcare

 Memorial Hospital in Carthage opened its doors in 1949, named for the local heroes who brought victory in World War II.
 Six decades later, Carthage celebrated the grand opening of a new facility in July 2009.
 The new Memorial Hospital includes 21st Century technology.
-The hospital operates clinics in the county including Midwest Family Medical Care, Women & Family Medical Group and Convenient Care After-Hours Clinic in Carthage; Memorial Medical Augusta Clinic; Bowen Family Practice; Memorial Medical Nauvoo Clinic; and Memorial Medical Clinic in LaHarpe.
+The hospital operates clinics in the county including Midwest Family Medical Care, Women & Family Medical Group and Convenient Care After-Hours Clinic in Carthage; Bowen Family Practice; Memorial Medical Nauvoo Clinic; and Memorial Medical Clinic in LaHarpe.
 Additionally, Hancock County Emergency Medical Services is headquartered in Carthage.